-- 5.6.25 Where customers are introduced between different parts of the same financial sector group, entities that are part of the group should be able to rely on identification procedures conducted by that part of the group which first dealt with the customer.
-One member of a group should be able to confirm to another part of the group that the identity of the customer has been appropriately verified. - 5.6.26 Where a customer is introduced by one part of a financial sector group to another, it is not necessary for his identity to be re-verified, provided that: - the identity of the customer has been verified by the introducing part of the group in line with AML/CTF standards in the UK, the EU or an equivalent jurisdiction; and - the group entity that carried out the CDD measures can be relied upon as a third party under Regulation 17(2). - 5.6.27 The acceptance by a UK firm of confirmation from another group entity that the identity of a customer has been satisfactorily verified is dependent on the relevant records being readily accessible, on request, from the UK. - 5.6.28 Where UK firms have day-to-day access to all group customer information and records, there is no need to obtain a group introduction confirmation, if the identity of that customer has been verified previously to AML/CTF standards in the EU, or in an equivalent jurisdiction.
+- 5.6.26 Where customers are introduced between different parts of the same financia sector group, entities that are part of the group should be able to rely o identification procedures conducted by that part of the group which first deal with the customer.
+One member of a group should be able to confirm t another part of the group that the identity of the customer has bee appropriately verified. - 5.6.27 Where a customer is introduced by one part of a financial sector group t another, it is not necessary for his identity to be re-verified, provided that: - $\triangleright$ the identity of the customer has been verified by the introducing part c the group in line with AML/CTF standards in the UK, the EU or a equivalent jurisdiction; and - ≻ the group entity that carried out the CDD measures can be relied upon a a third party under Regulation 17(2). - 5.6.28 The acceptance by a UK firm of confirmation from another group entity that the identity of a customer has been satisfactorily verified is dependent on th relevant records being readily accessible, on request, from the UK. - 5.6.29 Where UK firms have day-to-day access to all group customer informatio and records, there is no need to obtain a group introduction confirmation, i the identity of that customer has been verified previously to AML/CT.

+C:\Documents and Settings\tom.howitt.INTERNAL\Application Data\OpenText\DM\Temp\BBA01-#384098-v1-Part I Board approved (marked) Dec 2011.doc 09 April 2014 standards in the EU, or in an equivalent jurisdiction.
 However, if the identity of the customer has not previously been verified, for example because the group customer relationship pre-dates the introduction of anti-money laundering regulations, or if the verification evidence is inadequate, any missing verification evidence will need to be obtained.